johnmyronmillar/CryptoSentimentAnalysis/README.md

 ## Named Entity Recognition

-In this section, you will build a named entity recognition model for both coins and visualize the tags using SpaCy.
+The name entity recognition model for both coins did miss a few items.
+It has Kanye West as GPE, since he's running for President that should be a well known PERSON not a GPE.
+I couldn't find a person named Appleto.
+It also has Elon Musk as an ORG sometimes and a PERSON other times.